 Making a Smashburger-Style Burger

 - Form the ground beef into 4-ounce pucks.
-Let the formed patties sit at room temperature for 5 to ten minutes.
+Let the formed patties sit at room temperature for 5 to 10 minutes.

-- As the patties are coming to room temperature, preheat a large skillet or better, yet, a griddle over medium heat.
-To get the best results, you need to have enough surface area to give yourself enough room to really squish the patties without coming into contact with each other.
+- Preheat a large skillet, cast-iron skillet, or griddle over medium heat as the patties come to room temperature.
+To get the best results, you need enough hot surface area to give yourself room to squish the patties without them coming into contact with each other.

-- Season the beef patties liberally with salt and pepper on both sides.
+- Season the thin beef patties liberally with salt and pepper on both sides.

-- Increase the heat to high, and lay the patties on the cooking surface with at least three inches of space surrounding each one.
+- Increase the heat to high, and lay the patties on the cooking surface, leaving at least 3 inches of space around each one.

-- Use a sturdy griddle spatula, the kind without any slots, to flatten the patty.
+- Use a sturdy, big, flat spatula, the kind without any slots, to flatten the patty.
 You can use another spatula to help you to apply enough pressure.

 - Cook for 90 seconds.